swisschain/Sirius.Api.Docs/source/includes/v2/_assets.md

 ---------- | -------
 UNKNOWN | An unspecified error code received.
 INVALID_PARAMETERS | Your request contains invalid parameters.
+DOMAIN_PROBLEM | An error occurred while processing request.
-TECHNICAL_PROBLEMS | We had a problem with our server.
+TECHNICAL_PROBLEM | We had a problem with our server.
 Try again later.

 ## AddAttributes